Ace Ventura: The CD-Rom Game

-Ace Ventura: The CD-Rom Game is an adventure game released for the PC in August 1996, by 7th Level.
+Ace Ventura: The CD-Rom Game is an adventure game released for the PC in August 1996 by 7th Level.
 The game is based on the animated series Ace Ventura: Pet Detective.

 Gameplay

-The game is a classic point and click adventure game that resembles the tone of the Leisure Suit Larry series by Sierra Games, in that it approaches the adult style of humor featured, which is implied but never shown, all while remaining faithful to the family-friendly tone established in the corresponding animated series broadcasting at the time.
+The game is a classic point and click adventure game that resembles the tone of the Leisure Suit Larry series by Sierra Games, in that it approaches the adult style of humor featured, which is implied but never shown, all while remaining faithful to the family-friendly tone established in the corresponding animated series being broadcast at the time.

+Development

+The game used TopGun, 7th Level's proprietary technology.

 Reception

 GameSpot gave the game 6.6 out of 10, while Gamezilla gave it 58 out of 100.
 Cindy Yans of Computer Games Magazine gave the game two and a half stars out of five.